Venta-HQ/backend/docs/domain-contracts-guide.md

 # Domain Contracts & Context Mapping Guide

+> **Note**: This guide has been updated to reflect our current DDD implementation and best practices.
+It replaces the previous domain-focused-contracts-guide.md.

 ## Overview

 This guide explains our unified approach to domain contracts and context mappings in Domain-Driven Design (DDD).
 We use **consistent patterns** throughout the system to ensure maintainability, type safety, and clear domain boundaries.